tensor4all/xfac/docs/api/api3.md

-# Factorize a continuous function using quantics grid
+# Factorize a function on the continuous using quantics grid

 ```{eval-rst}